-This Seafood Chowder recipe has been a winner three years in a row (and six years overall) at Ogunquit’s Christmas by the Sea chowder competition in Ogunquit, Maine.
+This Seafood Chowder recipe was a multi-year winner at Ogunquit’s Christmas by the Sea chowder competition in Ogunquit, Maine.
 This is the most flavorful of chowders.
 The “stock” evolves as the clams, lobster, scallops, and shrimp are all cooked separately, but in the same broth, building the flavor with each addition of seafood.
+Try it yourself and see if you don’t agree it’s one of the best seafood chowder recipes in New England!

 1. In a large skillet or sauté pan, cook the salt pork over low heat until the fat is rendered and the pork is browned and crisp.
 Drain off all but 1 tablespoon of the fat.
 Add the onion and cook over low heat, stirring until transparent, 10 to 15 minutes.
 Set aside.